 The first records mentioning “Calcata” belong to the 8th Century in the Middle Ages.
-The area has been inhabited since the Pre-Roman times, thanks to the presence of the River Treja.
+The area has been inhabited since Pre-Roman times, thanks to the presence of the River Treja.
 The ruins found across the Treja valley are ascribed to the “Faliscans”, which were a population that entertained economic relations with both the Etruscans and the Latins.
 The name “Faliscans” is for many researchers a variation for “Pelasgi”, that inhabited the Mediterranean Coasts in pre-historic times and built cities with the megalithic walls that you can see in Central Italy too.

 Probably the most interesting part of the history of Calcata in Italy starts in the 1960s.
 Dozens of artists and free spirits from Italy and beyond flew to Calcata to seek refuge from the impelling industrialization developing in the world.
 If you visit Calcata, you can meet those artists and new ones.

 Today, Calcata isn’t an extreme place at all, it has nothing to do with squat culture.
 People have electricity and cars, but the atmosphere is different, the pace is slower.
-Calcata is one of the hidden gems in Italy that could make your trip more surprising and unique.
-Calcata and the tuff cliff the village emerges from will also remind you of Sorano and Pitigliano, two quaint villages in Southern Tuscany.
-Let’s find out what I usually do on a day-trip to Calcata, Italy!
+Calcata is one of the hidden gems in Italy that could make your trip to Italy more surprising and romantic.

 HOW TO SPEND A DAY IN CALCATA